Towards Quantum Accelerated Large-scale Topology Optimization: Preliminary

 where $n_M$ candidate materials has a different normalized density $\bar{M}_m$.
 The first line in the constraint denotes the global constraint for all design variables, ensuring that the total mass fraction of the resulting structure does not exceed $\bar{M}_\text{max}$, the maximum permissible total mass fraction.
 The second line imposes a local constraint that restricts each element to be occupied by at most one material.
 Therefore, the mass constraint in Eq. \eqref{eq:mass_constraint} essentially includes $(1+n_e)$ inequality constraints in total.
 If only a single material is involved, its normalized density is simply $\bar{M}_1 = 1.0$, and hence the mass constraint in Eq. \eqref{eq:mass_constraint} reduces to a volume constraint as:

 which limits the total volume fraction of the single material used within the design domain $\Omega$ to not exceed the target value $V_T$.

-The continuum TO problem in its discrete form as in Eq. \eqref{eq:non-convex-to} is essentially a mixed integer nonlinear programming (MINLP) problem.
-In our prior work \cite{ye2025discrete}, we developed a framework based on a multi-cut formulation and adaptive trust regions for efficiently solving it, which we refer to as DVTO-MT henceforth.
-This framework serves as the starting point for the methodology proposed in this work.
+The continuum TO problem in its discrete form as in Eq. \eqref{eq:non-convex-to} is essentially a MINLP problem.
+In our prior work \cite{ye2025discrete}, we developed the DVTO-MT framework based on a multi-cut formulation and adaptive trust regions for efficiently solving it.
+This framework serves as the starting point for the methodology proposed in the present work.
 Under this framework, at each iteration step (e.g., the $k$-th iteration) we solve a primal problem:

 and a master problem:

 The master problem in \eqref{eq:branched_multi-cut} is an optimization problem, which uses trust regions and multiple linear cuts to find the estimated upper bound $\eta$ to the original problem \eqref{eq:non-convex-to}.
 Each cut $\widetilde{f}^j(\bm{\rho})$, obtained from the sensitivity analysis \cite{andreassen2011efficient}, represents a linear approximation to the original objective function as: